 The first chapter of Americus was published in the Papercutter comics anthology and was nominated for an Ignatz Award.

 I also love teaching about comics and visual narrative.
-I'm a Writer in Residency through Literary Arts' Writers in the Schools program, and I also teach comics and illustration classes at the Oregon College of Art and Craft.
+I've been Writer in Residence through Literary Arts' Writers in the Schools program since 2012 I also teach comics and illustration classes for teens at the Oregon College of Art and Craft in the summer, and am adjunct faculty in the BFA Illustration Department at The Pacific Northwest College of Art.